Clyde Brock: Dallas Cowboys

 On September 2, 1962, the Dallas Cowboys claimed him off waivers.
 He was a reserve player on both offense and defense.
 In 1963, he focused on being a defensive tackle, before being released on October 14.

 San Francisco 49ers

 On October 16, 1963, he was claimed off waivers by the San Francisco 49ers.
 He was a backup offensive lineman that appeared in 6 games before being released on August 25, 1964.

-Saskatchewan Roughriders (CFL)
+Saskatchewan Roughriders

 It was only when Brock got to the Saskatchewan Roughriders in 1964 that he became a standout at right offensive tackle, playing his entire career with the Green Riders.
 He received CFL All-Star recognition in 4 consecutive years, from 1966 to 1969.

 He helped the franchise win its first Grey Cup championship in 1966, a 29–14 win over the Ottawa Rough Riders.
 He appeared in 159 games during his CFL career and retired after the 1975 season.

 He was inducted into the Canadian Football Hall of Fame as a player in 2020.